hex000000/makegroupworknotsuck/chapters/700-method.md

 ### from "survey locations" tab 1444 on Sunday 3 November 2019.

 step 1
-which surveys did I use? go to speadsheet, access each cache and download all grids into folder named with survey number.
+which surveys did I use? go to spreadsheet, access each cache and download all grids into folder named with survey number.

 done all dowloaded into folder by survey number, - summarised on https://www.dropbox.com/s/pvzayaw5cuhof5a/EDPC5024-survey-data-20191103.xlsx?dl=0 now I need to know which are relevant to the study and why